ademe1/Titanic/README (1).md

 ---

 ## 🎯 Overview
 This project explores the Titanic dataset to understand which factors influenced survival and builds a logistic regression model to predict whether a passenger survived.
-It demonstrates the full analytics pipeline—from cleaning and feature engineering to visualization and model evaluation.
+It demonstrates the full analytics pipeline from cleaning and feature engineering to visualization and model evaluation.

 ---